stastnypremysl/Chatovatko/README.md

 ##### Searching and saving contacts
 You must find, verify and save a contact to your chain (user's private database), if you want to do any further operation with the user.
-To do so, please enter to your console any of these
+To do so, please enter to your console

-    search id <user_id>
-    search username <username>
+    search <user>

 ##### Trutification
 Before you can send messages to an user, you must trustify him.
 To do so, enter

-    trust <user_id>
+    trust <user>

 This will send server information, that you trust this user and it will generate confirmatory message to user's chain.
 If you've done this first time, it will also create new AES key and send it encryped to server.
 The key is for encrypting your messages for the user and for his ability of reading it.